Scholarships (Internal and Performance-Based)

 Financial Aid Terms

 Indirect Cost: Estimated expenses that may be incurred by the student.
 These expenses are not paid to the college.
-Examples of indirect costs are transportation, room and board for off campus students, and books and supplies that aren’t billed directly to the student from the college.
+Examples of indirect costs are transportation, room and board for off-campus students, and books and supplies that aren’t billed directly to the student from the college.

 [Adopted July 2020; Updated April 2021]